lamprosch/ReverbLab/README.md

 ### Phase 2: Windows Application

-- **Implementation**: All the algorithms from Phase 1 will be wrapped into a Windows 11 application using C++ and the JUCE framework.
+- **Implementation**: All the algorithms from Phase 1 will be wrapped into a Windows 11 application.
 - **GUI Design**: The application will follow Microsoft's Fluent Design System to provide a modern and intuitive user interface.
 - **Purpose**: The application aims to serve as a tool for students and researchers to experiment with and understand digital reverb algorithms.